 Fruit Loop Edmonton: LGBTQ event where our fellow Fruits — a diverse community of gays, lesbians, bisexuals, transfolk, queers, two spirited, straights, allies, cherries and berries — can mix, mingle, and have fun.
 We are a grassroots collective of creative individuals who are donating our time, talents, resources, and energy.
 We are not affiliated with any one organization, business, or venue.

 - Evolution Wonderlounge: Dance club and lounge for Edmonton’s GLBT community.

 - Alberta Trans: AlbertaTrans.org endeavors to provide the most up-to-date and complete info for the transgendered communities, including trans-friendly shopping, support group links, and more.

 - Intersex Society of North America: The Intersex Society of North America (ISNA) is devoted to systemic change to end shame, secrecy, and unwanted genital surgeries for people born with an anatomy that someone decided is not standard for male or female.

 - How to Respect a Transgender Person: Information on how to be supportive and respectful of someone's self-identity.

-- Trans Road Map: Much of this information applies to all transsexuals, but this site is specifically about passing and about being able to exercise the option of "stealth."
+- Trans Road Map: Much of this information applies to all trans people, but this site is specifically about passing and about being able to exercise the option of "stealth."

 - Mermaids: We offer information, support, friendship and shared experiences, via telephone, email, and snail mail.
 We give support for individual young people with Gender Identity Issues, for their families, and to professionals and others who are worried about a child or young person.

-- Underworks: These guys carry a large variety of chest binders and compression vests, with lots of information about how to choose and size one.
+- Underworks: This company carry a large variety of chest binders and compression vests, with lots of information about how to choose and size one.